 Remember how you know the exact mood of your partner, child or best friend when they walk into the room, before they’ve uttered a word?
 Their expression tells all.
 So it is in business.
 You’ll get useful clues by noticing the demeanour of others as they join the meeting.
 Enthusiastic?
 Lethargic?
 Remember you’ll give clues too.

 This tip is particularly dependent on the type of meeting, but in general a good meeting should be around 60% -70% forward looking and only 30%-40% ‘rear view’.
 This might mean circulating information beforehand to cut down the time spent ‘rear viewing’ at the meeting itself.
 The overall tone of the meeting should be “OK, that’s what’s happened, now what actions can we take…”

 Do you manage a team?
 How comfortable are they in giving you their input at meetings?
 Are they at ease?
 Are they saying what they’re really thinking?
 That’s the aim.
 If you think you’re not getting the full story and they’re NOT at ease, you’ll need to ask the reasons behind that, individually later perhaps rather than at the meeting itself!

 I’d be delighted to hear your additional thoughts and tips around meetings and whether your

-has been impacted by meetings.
+sales success, has been impacted by meetings.